winter-loo/maelstrom-node/README.md

 ## Challenge #7c: persistent trees

+The problem:

+> We got to a strict-serializable solution by cramming the *entire database*
+> into a single key in a linearizable key-value store.
+That... works, but it
+> might be inefficient.
+In particular, that state is constantly growing over
+> time, and that means our transactions get slower and slower over time--
+> just from having to **serialize and deserialize an ever-larger state**

 In this challenge, we store the pair (k, id) instead of (k, values) and the id points to the values.